The packaging and beauty industries are a massive contributor to the huge problem of plastic pollution.

 Our products are also gender-neutral, vegan-friendly and certified cruelty-free so you don’t have to compromise on your values when it comes to your skin.

 Paula Ortega is the driving force behind Whitfords.

-This multidisciplinary background has given Paula a unique perspective and she thrives on navigating the multiple bridges, overlaps and differences between these disciplines in order to capitalise on the many transferable skills she has gained over the years.
+Her multidisciplinary background (IT, music, design) has given Paula a unique perspective and she thrives on navigating the multiple bridges, overlaps and differences between these disciplines in order to capitalise on the many transferable skills she has gained over the years.

-In 2017 Paula decided to bring the sustainability issue to a different and potentially wider audience.
-She studied cosmetic formulation and has developed a plastic- and petroleum-free, vegan, botanical skincare range.
+In 2017 Paula decided to bring the sustainability issue to a wider audience.
+She studied cosmetic formulation and has created Whitfords, a plastic- and petroleum-free, vegan, botanical skincare brand.